Single image reflection removal via learning with multi-image constraints: Experiments

 For both numerical and visual results, our proposed pipeline outperforms the others.
 Note on the visual side, our algorithm learns to remove more reflections and generate cleaner background, even compared with \cite{zhang2018single,fan2017generic,wei2019single} that share the similar data generation approach as ours.
-We further test our model on the synthetic test data, and interestingly observe degraded performance compared to our fully supervised alternative.
-This is due to the fact that our algorithm enables deeper understanding of the theoretical reflection removal process by optimizing the proposed objective function.
-Hence it overfits less on the synthetic training data, and generalizes better on the real cases.
+Since the demonstrated reflections are very strong, they are not handled very well by \cite{yang2018seeing} due to different types of training data used for their deep network. \cite{li2014single} is a popular optimization-based algorithm that relies on the small gradient prior on the reflection layer ($R$) to solve this problem, and hence does not work well in these challenging cases of strong reflections.
+For many more visual results, please refer to the supplemental material.